About the Court:

 - Landlord/Tenant disputes

-- Criminal and Traffic Misdemeanors punishable by less than one year in jail
+- Criminal & Traffic Misdemeanors punishable by 1 year or less in jail

 - Ann Arbor City Ordinance Violations